lequeso/awesomeincu-2015/_notes/weekofcode.md

 _These notes are for Week of Code - Classic (Mobile, Web, Games).
 Looking for [Week of Code - Hardware](/notes/weekofcode-hw/) (Arduino, Web, Games)?_

+## Overview

+### What you’ll do this week

+* Understand basic Computer Science concepts
+* Write code in C#, HTML, CSS, and JavaScript
+* Build Android mobile apps with MIT App Inventor
+* Design and Publish your own Website
+* Create your own Video Game with Unity 3D
+* Receive 1-on-1 support from our instructional team
+* Share a project presentation with peers & parents

 ### Prerequisites

 * The ability to type text on a computer (e.g. write an email, edit a Word document)